Teen wants to have a child

 Dear Wanting To Be A Mommy,

-- Relationships.
+It might be helpful to have a conversation with your boyfriend about your desire for a baby so that the two of you can communicate your wants and expectations.
 You mention that you are positive that your boyfriend doesn’t want to get you pregnant.
-Have you ever discussed what would happen if you did get pregnant?
-Would he accept your decision to have the child?
-And if so, how would he be willing to provide support (financially, emotionally, etc.)?
-You mention that your relationship with your boyfriend is not always healthy and happy.
-How might that impact childrearing?
+Have you two ever discussed what would happen if you did get pregnant?
+Would he accept your decision to have the child and be able to provide support?
+Since you mention that your relationship with your boyfriend is not always healthy and happy, it could also be a good idea to consider the impact that this dynamic might have on childrearing.
 Do you think having a child together would make your relationship better?
+Is his involvement in the child’s life important to you?
 Is it important to you that he be involved in the child’s life?
 How do you imagine his role as a father?
-Does he discuss his existing experience as a father?
-Would your parents and family be supportive of your decision?
-Would your friends?
-Would you have anyone you could count on for help?
+Would your friends and family approve of you two having a child together and be able to provide support?

 Good luck in whatever decision you make!

 Submit a new comment